fezamba/fezamba/README.md

 # 👋 About Me:
-Developer | Information Systems Undergraduate @ UNIRIO
+Information Systems Intern | Information Systems Undergraduate @ UNIRIO

 Passionate about technology and continuous learning, I am a developer and Information Systems undergraduate at UNIRIO.
 With experience in Java, Python, blockchain, smart contracts (Solidity), RESTful APIs, and version control with Git/GitHub.